Cosmin12341234/FitMealApp/README.md

 # NenyV(itality) - Fitness Progress Tracker

 ## Overview
-A comprehensive web application designed to help users track their fitness journey and meal preparation.
-This full-stack application enables users to manage their workouts and nutrition plans through an intuitive interface, allowing them to add and remove both meals and workouts while monitoring their progress.
+A full-stack fitness application that helps users track their fitness journey, including workout progress and meal preparation.

-The application features an intelligent workout generator that creates personalized exercise routines based on user preferences.
-Additionally, it implements role-based access control with a dedicated administrative interface where administrators can manage user accounts and maintain the exercise database.
+Through an intuitive interface, users can add and remove meals and workouts while monitoring their progress.
+The app features a workout generator that creates personalized routines based on user preferences, utilizing exercises from a database managed by the admin.
+Additionally, it includes an admin interface for managing user accounts and the exercise database.

 ## Features